-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 #ThanksForTyping is making me reflect on productivity norms in academia.
 The generations that set precedent had more access to unpaid help.— Annie (@anne_bornschein) March 26, 2017

-"Everybody has seen a book with a preface or acknowledgements that contain something along these lines, you know, 'Thanks to my wife for doing the typing, doing the editing or doing the indexing for doing this kind of work,' " she says.
+"Everybody has seen a book with a preface or acknowledgments that contain something along these lines, you know, 'Thanks to my wife for doing the typing, doing the editing or doing the indexing for doing this kind of work,' " she says.
 "But to see them all put together like that, it really did create a picture for me of 20th century scholarship.
 It was very striking for me."

 Bornschein says she began to think how much is expected of current scholars.